SHU-red/EMP2_TouchEmulator/README.md

 Automation of user-inputs as if the touch-display was used, by sending messages on vehicle CAN-Bus from a rapid prototyping device.

-For example:
+Main goal:

-- Toggle Start-Stop Button
+- Toggle Start-Stop Button after each vehicle start automatically to OFF
-- Activate Android Auto
-- ...

 ## Vehicles